 - being a sustainable charity and social enterprise;

-- working with relevant organisation with complementary aims and values.
+- working with relevant organisations with complementary aims and values.

 - respectful – We treat others as they would want to be treated.